 In Canada, the boiler is certified for installation with a "Power Venter" by the Canadian Gas Association when installed with the "listed accessories."
 Consult your local distributor for information on proper selection.

-The venting system and the horizontal portions of the venting system shall be supported to prevent sagging.
+The venting system and the horizontal portions of the venting system shall be adequately supported to prevent sagging.
+Consult your local vent supplier for correct vent sizing and structural support requirements.